SC Johnson Supports Conservation International and Its Inspiring Virtual Reality Tour of the Amazon

 Most people agree that nature is worth protecting.
 But there’s nothing like seeing it up close to help drive home the beauty and biodiversity that nature has to offer.

 That was part of the inspiration for SC Johnson’s partnership with Conservation International to support distribution of the virtual reality film Under the Canopy.
-It was yet another step in the company’s with the NGO.
+It was yet another step in the company’s more than 15-year environmental partnership with the NGO.

 The remarkable film Under the Canopy allows viewers to experience the wonder of the Amazon in 360-degree virtual reality.
 You can hear the hums and chirps of the rainforest.
 Watch a sloth slowly climb a tree.
 Take a small, wooden boat down the jaw-dropping Amazon river.